skshashankkumar41/Subtheme-Sentiments/README.md

 </table>

 ## Shortcomings and Improvements
-1. As in [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Data-Exploration.pdf), we combined labels to single label based on the sentiment which have a frequency less than 100 due to which we are ignoring some labels, we can improve this by oversampling those labels by using combinations of co-occuring labels.
+1. As in [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Data-Exploration.pdf), we combined labels to single label based on the sentiment which have a frequency less than 100 due to which we are ignoring some labels, we can improve this by oversampling those labels by using combinations of co-occurring labels.
-2. By Experimenting with layers on top of pre-trained BERT could also improve results.
+2. By experimenting with layers on top of pre-trained BERT could also improve results.
 3. By doing some Hyper-Parameter tuning of Batch Sizes, Learning Rate, we could improve results.
 4. I have used BCE Loss, some other loss functions could also improve results.